freckletonj/uniteai/todo/007_separate_requirements_for_local.md

-# Add a separate requirements.txt for people that dont/do want local models
+# Add a separate requirements.txt for different features.

-accelerate, pytorch etc aren't required for an openai-only installation
+* accelerate, pytorch etc aren't required for an openai-only installation

+* transcription requires quite a few additional requirements.